swaptacular/swpt_ca_scripts/README.md

 ```

 You will be asked to enter the password for your private key.
 At the end, a
 signed peer certificate file will be created.
-The file will be created in a
+The file will be located in a
 sub-directory of the `peers` directory.
-A message like this one will be
+A message like this will be appear,
-appear, to inform you what to do next:
+to inform you what to do next:

 ```
 ***********************************************************************